Skip to main content

 Can I drive after the operation?

-You probably won't be able to drive for 6 to 8 weeks after your operation while the gas bubble is still present in your eye.
-Speak to your specialist if you're unsure.
+You're advised not to drive after your operation while the gas bubble is still present in your eye.

 You'll notice the bubble shrinking and will be aware when it has completely gone.